Greet Minnen vs. Harriet Dart: Prediction and Match Betting Odds | WTA Guangzhou, China Women Singles 2023

 Greet Minnen vs. Harriet Dart Trends and Insights

-- Dart came out on top 6-3, 6-2 versus Jule Niemeier in the Round of 32 on Monday.
+- Dart will look to stay on track after a 6-3, 6-2 victory over No. 136-ranked Jule Niemeier in the Round of 32 on Monday.

-- Minnen has played 22.6 games per match in her 19 matches over the past year (across all court types).
+- Through 19 matches over the past year (across all court surfaces), Minnen has played 22.6 games per match and won 53.6% of them.

-- In her eight matches on hard courts over the past 12 months, Minnen has played an average of 23.1 games.
+- Minnen has played eight matches on hard courts over the past year, and 23.1 games per match.

-- In her 31 matches in the past year across all court surfaces, Dart is averaging 22.6 games per match and winning 49.7% of those games.
+- In her 31 matches in the past year across all court types, Dart is averaging 22.6 games per match while winning 49.7% of those games.

-- Dart is averaging 21.9 games per match and 9.5 games per set through 17 matches on hard courts in the past year.
+- Through 17 matches on hard courts in the past 12 months, Dart has averaged 21.9 games per match and 9.5 games per set, winning 47.0% of those games.

-- Minnen and Dart have not matched up against each other since 2015.
+- This is the first time that Minnen and Dart have matched up in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.